csiro-rds/casda_vo_tools/DEVELOPERS.md

 Setting up
 ----------

-This project assumes that Eclipse / STS is being used.
+This project assumes that Eclipse is being used.
 Having checked out the project from git into the standard project location (ie: 'C:\Projects\Casda'), you can import it into Eclipse as a Gradle project.
 You will then need to right-click on the project and do a Gradle -> Refresh All.

 Please then follow the instructions at [https://wiki.csiro.au/display/CASDA/CASDA+Application+setup+-+common](https://wiki.csiro.au/display/CASDA/CASDA+Application+setup+-+common) to ensure you're using the standard code formatting and templates.